OverLordGoldDragon/ssqueezepy/tests/ridge_track_readme/README.md

 The idea of a syncrosqueezed time-frequency representation is to improve upon the localization process and more accurately recover the frequency components compared to inverting the CWT over the entire time-scale plan [1].
 However, whether ridge extraction is improved on a syncrosqueezed transform is still uncertain and may require further considerations [2] and expertise from the users on appropriate parameter tuning for stable and improved results.

 [1] The Synchrosqueezing algorithm for time-varying spectral analysis: robustness properties and new paleoclimate applications.
-Gaurav Thakur, Eugene Brevdo, Neven S. Fuˇckar, and Hau-Tieng Wu. https://arxiv.org/pdf/1105.0010.pdf
+Gaurav Thakur, Eugene Brevdo, Neven S. Fuˇckar, and Hau-Tieng Wu. https://arxiv.org/pdf/1105.0010.pdf <br>
 [2] On the extraction of instantaneous frequencies fromridges in time-frequency representations of signals.
 D. Iatsenko, P. V. E. McClintock, A. Stefanovska. https://arxiv.org/pdf/1310.7276.pdf